mit-dci/opencbdc-tx/README.md

     - Maximum demonstrated throughput ~1.7M transactions per second.
     - Geo-replicated latency <1 second.

-Read the [architecture guide](docs/architecture.md) for a detailed description of the system components and implementation of each architecture.
+Read the [2PC & Atomizer architecture guide](docs/architecture.md) for a detailed description of the system components and implementation of each architecture.

+## Generic Smart Contract Platform ("3PC")
+We built a system that is capable of performing parallel executions of generic smart contracts.
+- The architecture consists of:
+    1) a distributed key-value data store with [ACID](https://en.wikipedia.org/wiki/ACID) database properties
+        - this back-end data store is not constrained to any type of data and is agnostic to the execution later
+    2) a generic computation layer that executes programs (i.e. smart contracts) and uses the back-end database to store state.
+This computation layer, therefore, defines the data models and transaction semantics.
+        - We have implemented EVM and Lua as two working examples

+- This architecture enables parallel execution of smart contracts (where keys are independent).
+Therefore throughput is horizontally scalable with additional servers.

+Read the [Programmability Architecture Guide](docs/programmability_architecture.md) for more details.
 # Contributing

 You can [sign up](https://dci.mit.edu/opencbdc-interest) to receive updates from technical working groups and to learn more about our work.